Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 To a computer, an image is simply made up of numbers, those being the color intensity values for each pixel.
 Color images have values ranging between 0 and 255 for each pixel, but have three of these values, for each - one for Red, one for Green, and one for Blue, or in other words the RGB values that mix to make up the specific color of each pixel.

 These pixel values are the *input* for a Convolutional Neural Network.
-It needs to make sense of these values to make predictions about the image, for example, in our task here, to predict what the image is of, one of the six possible fruit classes.
+It needs to make sense of these values to make predictions about the image, for example, in my task here, to predict what the image was of, one of the six possible fruit classes.

 The pixel values themselves don't hold much useful information on their own - so the network needs to turn them into *features* much like we do as humans.